vdevigere/novi-spring/README.md

 - and builds the code and executes it while connecting to the postgres instance.
 - Creates tables and sample data from the db-init-scripts folder is inserted into the tables

-If you make code changes, run `docker compose build web` to rebuild the image and then run `docker compose up`
+If you make code changes, run `docker compose build web` or (`docker compose build web --no-cache` to force recreate image) to rebuild the image and then run `docker compose up`